 Due to its high amounts of citric acid and vitamin A, bergamot is fantastic for treating many skin conditions including skin inflammation, eczema, psoriasis varicose ulcers and dandruff of the skin and scalp.

 Aside from being a great skin tonic, bergamot essential oil is also known to kill bacteria, ease headaches and mild muscle pains, reduce muscle tension, and remove visible scars.

-Birch oil is great for purging and sanitizing for the skin, making it ideal for those who suffer from eczema.
-It can also be used as a disinfectant, anti-depressant, stimulant, and analgesic.
-It helps pessential oilple who are suffering from joint pain and headaches, so if you suffer from rheumatism or arthritis, applying some oil on your joints can help ease the pain.
+Further more, this essential oil helps people who are suffering from joint pain and headaches, so if you suffer from rheumatism or arthritis, applying some oil on your joints can help ease the pain.

 Aside from these properties, birch essential oil is also known to be an anti-septic and anti-bacterial substance.

 One Of The Best Essential Oils For Eczema: Must-Have In Your DIY Blend!

 Tea tree oil is perhaps one of the most popular, well-known, and versatile essential oils out there.